 Sex: Talking to your Child

 Talking to your children about love, intimacy, and sex is an important part of parenting.
-Parents can be very helpful by creating a comfortable atmosphere in which to talk to their children about these issues.
-However, many parents avoid or postpone the discussion.
-Each year about one million teenage girls become pregnant in the United States and three million teens get a sexually transmitted disease.
+Parents can be very helpful by creating a comfortable atmosphere to talk to their children about these issues.
+However, many parents avoid or postpone the discussion because they are uncertain about how to approach the matter or feel awkward.
+Although the teen pregnancy rate has been dropping, it is still higher than in many other industrialized nations.
 Children and adolescents need input and guidance from parents to help them make healthy and appropriate decisions regarding their sexual behavior since they can be confused and overstimulated by what they see and hear.
 Information about sex obtained by children from the Internet can often be inaccurate and/or inappropriate.

 Talking about sex may be uncomfortable for both parents and children.
 Parents should respond to the needs and curiosity level of their individual child, offering no more or less information than their child is asking for and is able to understand.
 Getting advice from a clergyman, pediatrician, family physician, or other health professional may be helpful.
 Books that use illustrations or diagrams may aid communication and understanding.

 Children have different levels of curiosity and understanding depending upon their age and level of maturity.
 As children grow older, they will often ask for more details about sex.
 Many children have their own words for body parts.
 It is important to find out words they know and are comfortable with to make talking with them easier.
 A 5-year-old may be happy with the simple answer that babies come from a seed that grows in a special place inside the mother.
-Dad helps when his seed combines with mom's seed which causes the baby to start to grow.
-An 8-year-old may want to know how dad's seed gets to mom's seed.
+An 8-year-old may want to know how dad's seed gets to mom's special place.
 Parents may want to talk about dad's seed (or sperm) coming from his penis and combining with mom's seed (or egg) in her uterus.
 Then the baby grows in the safety of mom's uterus for nine months until it is strong enough to be born.
-An 11-year-old may want to know even more and parents can help by talking about how a man and woman fall in love and then may decide to have sex.
+An 11-year-old may want to know even more, and parents can help by talking about how a man and woman fall in love and then may decide to have sex.

 In talking with your child or adolescent, it is helpful to: